MoniPar/tailors_thimble/README.md

 The responsive Services page is reachable via the Services link in the navigation as well as via the 'Our Services' section on the Home page.
 It includes the following:
 * A section on some of the services provided by the business, displayed with images and titles.
 This gives the user proof of the variety of outfits the tailor can craft.
 They can admire his work through the images.
-* A brief section on how the service works with a link to the Bespoke Proceess on the About page.
+* A brief section on how the service works with a link to the Bespoke Process on the About page.
 Once again the user is informed on the process taken for each outfit.
 It is briefly repeated here in case they missed it on the About page.
 This section also includes a highlighted note which urges customers to book their first appointment early.
 * A CTA with a celebratory background image, inviting text and a champagne coloured button to entice the user to schedule an appointment.

 <details>